-This book celebrates two anniversaries in the long history of this College.
-It is 660 years since its College's first foundation by Edmund Gonville in 1348 and 450 years since the second foundation by Dr John Caius in 1558.
+A Portrait of Gonville & Caius College celebrates two anniversaries in the long history of one of the oldest and largest colleges of the University of Cambridge.
+The College was first founded by Edmund Gonville in 1348 and then founded a second time by Dr John Caius in 1558.

 Buildings alone do not make a College, no matter how beautiful they may be; and yet they provide a vital support for this powerful intellectual community that renews itself year after year.
 Caius is a living continuum of study, contemplation, enquiry and expression stretching in an unbroken line all the way back to the Middle Ages.